Skip to main content

 How It Works

-AgentXchain stores all run state in three files inside .agentxchain/:
+AgentXchain stores governed continuity state in these files inside .agentxchain/:

 Because state is file-based and append-only, there is no in-memory state to lose when a process exits.
 Any fresh process that reads the same directory picks up exactly where the last one left off.